 Another psychologist also says that most people experience a ‘memory bump’ between the ages of 15 and 26.
 This memory bump happens at a time when we are experiencing all kinds of firsts, such as the first kiss, having sex, driving a car, etc. and later in life, these memories tend to be more impactful because they occurred when our memory was at its peak.

-These memories leave hormonal imprints that cause the life-long effects we all experience.
+According to Rose Bear, these memories leave hormonal imprints that cause the life-long effects we all experience.
 The hormonal interactions are imprinted in the sensory areas of the brain at a time when the neurological developments we are experiencing are forming who we are as individuals.
-Thus triggering us to recall our first love whenever we see them on social media, or whenever a certain song plays in your playlist that makes you remember him/her.
+Thus triggering us to recall our first love whenever we see them on social media, or whenever a certain song plays in our playlist that makes us remember them.

 Your first love affects all your relationships after